julielandaas/Sanntid_project/ex2/README.md

  - Guarantees about elevators:
    - What should happen if one of the nodes loses its network connection?
+     - should be able to press cab-buttons but not external buttons
    - What should happen if one of the nodes loses power for a brief moment?
+     - restart ASAP
    - What should happen if some unforeseen event causes the elevator to never reach its destination, but communication remains intact?

  - Guarantees about orders: